mawelous/yamop/README.md

     $user->emial = 'email@email.com';
 ```

+After version 0.2.1 (excluding it) Yamop returns `null` when you try to get a property that doesn't exist.

 <a name="getting"></a>
 ### Getting data
 Want to get a document by its id?
 There is a simple way.